 In this episode, the books we share will introduce you to relatable and loveable characters.
 The settings include a Chinese restaurant in Maryland, a Lebanese café in Los Angeles, the last night at a Red Lobster in Connecticut, and a fine-dining experience with an unforgettable waiter in Oslo, Norway.
 We also get into the nitty-gritty of restaurant life with a nonfiction book — written by an accountant (!) — that’s surprisingly compelling.

-For a complete roundup of all the books we recommend, plus the other cool stuff we talked about (did someone say ‘robot restaurant’?!), visit the Episode 02 show notes.
+For a complete roundup of all the books we recommend, plus a full transcript and the other cool stuff we talked about (did someone say ‘robot restaurant’?!), visit the Episode 02 show notes.

 Subscribe to our podcast so you never miss a must-read book or thrilling destination!